PedTavv/Data-Extraction-Automation-App/README.md

 # Medical Data Automation Tool

+# Data Automation Tool

 ## Personal Initiative

 This project was undertaken as a personal initiative, driven by my curiosity and passion for exploring the intersection of technology and healthcare.
-It has been in development for the past year, with a focus on automating data extraction and entry for medical records, improving efficiency and accuracy.
-This tool was developed and utilized to automate data extraction and entry for medical research, significantly increasing efficiency and accuracy in a controlled environment.
+It has been in development for the past year, focusing on automating data extraction and entry for research purposes, improving efficiency and accuracy.

 ## Disclaimer

 Please note that this tool is not intended for public use.
+This upload is meant to show a proof of concept.
+The actual code used for my research may differ and has been utilized in a controlled environment to ensure compliance with data privacy and research protocols.

-It is presented as a proof of concept, demonstrating the potential benefits of automation in medical data processing.
-Users should be aware that applying this tool in a clinical setting requires appropriate ethical approval and compliance with patient data privacy regulations.
-Proper authorization is necessary before using or modifying this tool in real-world environments, especially when handling sensitive patient data.
+Applying this tool in a clinical setting or any other real-world environment requires appropriate ethical approval and compliance with patient data privacy regulations.
+Proper authorization is necessary before using or modifying this tool, especially when handling sensitive data.

-**Note:** While this tool was tested and used in compliance with research protocols, any further application must adhere to ethical guidelines and institutional review board (IRB) requirements, ensuring the confidentiality and security of patient information.
+**Note:** While this tool was tested and used in compliance with research protocols, any further application must adhere to ethical guidelines and institutional review board (IRB) requirements, ensuring the confidentiality and security of sensitive information.

 ## Key Features